forem/forem/docs/contributing_forem.md

 ---
-title: Contributing to DEV
+title: Contributing to Forem
 ---

-# Contributing to dev.to
+# Contributing to Forem

 - [Contributing](#contributing)
   - [Where to contribute](#where-to-contribute)